 Kentucky OSHA Training

 OSHA training is essential for various employees and employers in Kentucky.
-Although your current job may not require an OSHA training course, having an OSHA card benefits people working in any industry and boosts your resume.
+Even if your current job may not require OSHA Outreach training, earning an official OSHA card is a low-cost way to learn safety regulations and improve your resume for future job opportunities.

 Kentucky Labor Laws

-The Kentucky Occupational Safety and Health (OSH) program covers most public and private-sector employees, with federal employees, the United States Postal Service, those working at Tennessee Valley Authority facilities, military personnel, employees at U.S. government properties, private-sector maritime employees, and certain agricultural operations exempted.
+The Kentucky Occupational Safety and Health (OSH) program covers most public and private-sector employees.
+It does not apply to federal employees, the United States Postal Service, those working at Tennessee Valley Authority facilities, military personnel, employees at U.S. government properties, private-sector maritime employees and workers at certain agricultural operations.

 These are the main components of the state OSH program: